wanaguirre/Clustering-FIFA-Players/README.md

 <image src="Notebooks/images/1.jpg"/>
 </p>

+- From the above visual methods, we can clearly identify obvious cluster consisting of Goalkeepers.
+But any further clustering seems difficult.

   - **Unsuperviced Machine Learning, K-Means Algorithm:**
     - Create a pipeline to scale the data and apply the K-Means method.